imtiaz101325/interview-questions/README.md

 - Please find relevant code snippets in the `./Questions` folder.
 - Code for question 1 is under `./Questions/One` etc.
-- Please make use of the existing components and data in the question folder if there are any present.
+- Please make use of the existing components/data/functions in the question folder if there are any present.
 - Bonus if you can write tests

 ## Questions